unitycatalog/unitycatalog/api/Apis/ModelsApi.md

 Update a model version

-    Updates the specified registered model.
+    Updates the specified model version.

 ### Parameters